javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

 - RIGHT SHIFT ( `>>` )
 - ZERO-FILL RIGHT SHIFT ( `>>>` )

-These operators are used very rarely.
-To understand them, we need to delve into low-level number representation and it would not be optimal to do that right now, especially since we won't need them any time soon.
-If you're curious, you can read the [Bitwise Operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) article on MDN.
-It would be more practical to do that when a real need arises.
+These operators are used very rarely, when we need to fiddle with numebers on the very lowest (bitwise) level.
+We won't need these operators any time soon, as web development has little use of them, but in some special areas, such as cryptography, they are useful.
+You can read the [Bitwise Operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) article on MDN when a need arises.

 ## Modify-in-place